kitelloran/hp-asean/README.md

 # GBIF Hosted Portal: ASEAN Centre for Biodiversity

-This Jekyll website, **[hp-asean](https://asean.hp.gbif-staging.org/)**, makes use of a theme and biodiversity widgets developed by the GBIF network.
+This ASEAN Dashboard website, **[hp-asean](https://asean.hp.gbif-staging.org/)**, makes use of a theme and biodiversity widgets developed by the GBIF network.

 You can find information on editing this site and more on [gbif/hosted-portals](https://github.com/gbif/hosted-portals)